 A university, on the other hand, is an institution of higher learning that offers both undergraduate and graduate programs.
 Think of a university like a grouping of various schools, that includes a college (where you earn your Bachelor’s degree) and then graduate-level schools where you can earn a Master’s degree or even a PhD.
 Universities might even have a law school or a medical school, enabling you to also pursue a professional degree instead.

 Take Harvard University, for example.
-Harvard University is comprised of 12 degree-granting institutions, including several graduate schools, a medical school, a law school, Divinity School, Harvard College, and more.
-If you are an undergraduate, you will be a student of Harvard College and complete your Bachelor’s degree.
+Harvard University comprises 12 degree-granting institutions, including several graduate schools, a medical school, a law school, Divinity School, Harvard College, and more.
+If you are an undergraduate, you will be a Harvard College student and complete your Bachelor’s degree.
 You can then apply to a graduate or professional program within the larger institution, Harvard University.
-All of the graduate and professional schools operate separately, with different admissions offices and research faculty, but are all a part of the same larger university system.
+All graduate and professional schools operate separately, with different admissions offices and research faculty, but are all a part of the same larger university system.